-Data from regional aeromagnetics have been subsetted around EPM 19696.
-The reprocessing, quality control and assurance, and the presentation of data were performed by geophysicist, Mr Tim Beams, at Terra Search Townsville Office.
+Data from regional aeromagnetics and radiometrics have been subsetted around EPM19633.
+The reprocessing, quality control assurance and presentation of data were performed by geophysicist Mr Tim Beams, at Terra Search Townsville Office.
 The aeromagnetic data was gridded and imaged using Geosoft's Oasis software.
-Source of the aeromagnetic data is the Fifth edition of the Magnetic Map of Australia, Geoscience Australia 2010.
+Source of the aeromagnetic data is the Fifth Edition of the Magnetic Map of Australia, Geoscience Australia 2010.